Privileged Access Management Integration

 - What are the components of a PAM integration script?

-- How does Enterprise Manager read errors occurring in the PAM integration script?
+- How does Enterprise Manager read errors resulting from running the PAM integration script?

-- How does the PAM integration script get stored within EM and how does EM handle tamperings of the script?
+- How does the PAM integration script get stored within EM and how does EM handle tampering with the script?

-- How to map the script output to an Enterprise Manager credential object?
+- How do you map the script output to an Enterprise Manager credential object?

 - What are the available global parameters to be used with the PAM integration feature in EM?